Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Less preferred by lenders

-Preferred by lenders for financial analysis and decision-making
+Often preferred by lenders for financial analysis

 What is cash-basis accounting?